2i-Git/career-changers-site/content/sections/5-Github.en.md

         header: "Lesson 4: Pushing to Github and Adding a Readme",
         content: '

-This command is used to push the commit of changes made on your local machine to a remote repository such as GitHub.
+The `push` command is used to push the commit of changes made on your local machine to a remote repository such as GitHub.

 To start with, let’s create a new repository on GitHub.